 You can find out more about making an application for Section 4 support from the organisation Migrant Help.
 See details on their website here.

-The local authority should conduct what is called a Community Care Assessment for them to decide what support you need.
+The local authority should conduct what is called a Community Care Assessment to decide what support you need.

 Read more about this kind of support (called “Section 17 support)” in this resource from Hackney Migrant Centre and partners.

-Unaccompanied child asylum seekers will also be the responsibility of the local authority (through social services).
+Unaccompanied asylum-seeking children will also be the responsibility of the local authority (through social services).
 You can find out more about this on the Migrant Children’s Project website here.